-Is collaboration the key to improving cybersecurity?
+Is data collaboration the key to improving cybersecurity?

 In the past, transactions were most often face-to-face interactions between businesses that knew each other well.
 The internet has widened the business opportunities as customers and businesses interact in a “faceless society”.